 Political prisoner Mikalai Autukhovich was sentenced to 25 years in a high-security penal colony.
 He will serve the first five years in a maximum-security prison.
 This is an unprecedentedly harsh sentence in a politically motivated case in Belarus.

 The so-called “Autukhovich group” was charged with “attempting to seize power with the help of Ukrainian special services”, “preparing and carrying out terrorist acts”, and illegal weapons trafficking from Ukraine.
-The majority of those involved in the case claim that they did not even know each other.
-In addition, the “Autukhovich group” was allegedly preparing to capture Russian military personnel in Belarus on instructions from the Ukrainian special services with the aim of torturing the former and obtaining and sharing information from them.
-However, there was no talk of deployment of Russian military personnel in Belarus around the time the defendants were detained in 2020.
+Most of those involved in the case claim they did not even know each other.
+In addition, the “Autukhovich group” was allegedly preparing to capture Russian military personnel in Belarus on instructions from the Ukrainian special services to torture the former and obtain and share information from them.
+However, there was no talk of the deployment of Russian military personnel in Belarus around the time the defendants were detained in 2020.

 Human rights activists recognized Autukhovich and others convicted in this case as political prisoners.
 Mikalai Autukhovich, formerly a successful entrepreneur, had the political prisoner status back in 2005 and 2010.
-He served a total of seven years and five months in prison then, which was the longest prison term among Belarusian political prisoners.
+He served a total of seven years and five months in prison then, which was the longest prison term among Belarusian political prisoners at the time.